-Obese children are also at risk of developing obstructive sleep apnoea syndrome and orthopaedic disorders (genu varus, genu valgus deformity, slipped capitate femoral epiphysis), in addition to components of the metabolic syndrome, which include hypertension, dyslipidemias, insulin resistance and glucose intolerance.
+Obese children are also at risk of developing obstructive sleep apnoea syndrome and orthopaedic disorders (genu varus, genu valgus deformity of the knees, slipped capitate femoral epiphysis), in addition to components of the metabolic syndrome which include hypertension, dyslipidemias, insulin resistance and glucose intolerance (Barlow et al, 1998)10.
 The increased prevalence of obesity partly accounts for the increased incidence of type 2 diabetes mellitus in children and adolescents.
-Odds ratios in obese children are 2.4 for raised diastolic blood pressure, 4.5 for raised systolic blood pressure, and 3.0 for raised low density lipoprotein fraction of cholesterol.
+Odds ratios in obese children are 2.4 (raised diastolic blood pressure), 4.5 (raised systolic blood pressure), and 3.0 (raised low density lipoprotein fraction of cholesterol).
+Two or more risk factors were present in 58% of obese children (Freedman et al, 1999)11.

-In addition, obese children are also at higher risk of developing non-alcoholic fatty liver disease, which can present as a spectrum ranging from steatohepatitis to cirrhosis.
-This is characterised by elevated liver transaminases with a hyperechoic liver on ultrasonography, and is a diagnosis of exclusion.
+Obese children are at higher risk of developing nonalcoholic fatty liver disease, which can present as a spectrum ranging from steatohepatitis to cirrhosis.
+This is characterised by elevated liver transaminases and a hyperechoic liver on ultrasonography, and is a diagnosis of exclusion.